 Venu G. Pillarisetty, MD

-When Venu Pillarisetty started college, he thought he wanted to be a scientist, but not a physician.
-Since his father is a general surgeon, he was wary about going into medicine as a reflex response.
-Half way through his undergraduate studies in biochemistry, he realized he liked dealing with people, and that medicine could offer him the opportunity to continue in science while satisfying my social nature.
+When I started college, I thought I wanted to be a scientist, not a physician.
+Since my father was a general surgeon, I was wary about going into medicine as a reflex response.
+But halfway through my undergraduate studies in biochemistry, I realized I really liked working with people; medicine offered me a way to continue in science while satisfying my social nature.
 Caring for patients with pancreatic cancer allows me to perform challenging operations while fueling my scientific interest in developing new therapies.
 I want to help the field find lasting, long-term options that don’t require surgery or chemotherapy.

-As cancer doctors, our primary role is to help you choose the right treatment for you from among a dizzying array of treatment options including surgery.
-Compassion is the guiding principle of our multidisciplinary approach to patient care; therefore, we strive to advise patients as we would our own family while recognizing there may be fundamental differences in your belief system versus mine or anyone else’s.
-So, by forming a team that includes the patient, their family, doctors and other caregivers, we aim to help you define and achieve your goals in the treatment of your cancer, then set out together to achieve them.
+As a cancer doctor, my primary role is to help you choose the right treatment for you from among a dizzying array of options, which may include surgery.
+Compassion is always my guiding principle.
+At SCCA, we use a multidisciplinary approach to patient care, which means we strive to advise you and your family just as we would our own — with the caveat that I recognize there may be fundamental differences in your belief system versus mine or anyone else’s.
+So, by forming a team that includes you, your family, physicians and other caregivers, we aim to help you clearly define your goals in the treatment of your cancer, then set out together to achieve them.